माता पिता गुरु देवा * மாதா பிதா குரு தெய்வம் * മാതാ പിതാ ഗുരു ദൈവം

 As per Hindu mythology, Lord Shiva and his consort Parvati received a ripe mango.
 Their children Ganesha and Karthikeya, both wanted it.
 To break the impasse, Lord Shiva asked them to go around the world and the one who returns first would win the mango.
 Karthikeya immediately set off to encircle the world on his mount, the peacock.
 Ganesha realising that his mount, the rat is no match for the peacock, went around his parents once and claimed the prize saying that the parents are the whole world to him and by going around them once, he had in effect gone around the world.
 The happy parents gifted the fruit to Ganesha.
 When Karthikeya returned after going round the world, he saw Ganesha with the fruit in his hand.
 His non-understanding of this simple truth upset him so much that he is believed to have gone away to live alone and meditate in the hills of Palani in Southern India.

-Based on my earlier articles about our teachers at Sainik School and the National Defence Academy (NDA), Brigadier (Retired) Azad Sameer expressed his views.
+Based on my earlier articles about our teachers at Sainik School and the National Defence Academy (NDA), Veteran Brigadier Azad Sameer expressed his views.
 He said that many of our teachers are unsung heroes who have mentored a generation of students and taught them values and ideals which are everlasting.
-He is reminded of many of teachers in school specially those associated with English, maths, physics, boxing, football and so on.
+He is reminded of many of teachers in school, especially those associated with English, maths, physics, boxing, football and so on.
 Besides the subject proper, many of them taught lessons that one carries for life.

 Brigadier Sameer is of the opinion that essentially this reverence for teachers is born out of a typical Indian value.
 A special bond between the teacher and pupil.
 5000 years of Indian history will bear testimony to this special bond and special value system.
 Elsewhere in the world, he wonders whether one get to see this emotional connect between the teacher and the taught.

-I feel that the teachers here give more freedom to the students for developing their ideas and thoughts.
+I feel that the teachers in Canada give more freedom to the students for developing their ideas and thoughts.
 The teachers are much more approachable and appear to be multi-talented and many have both formal and informal qualifications and experiences in varied fields other than the subjects they teach.
-The students discuss anything and everything with their teachers.
-We were lucky during our school days that we had similar teachers as here.
+The students discuss anything and everything under the sun with their teachers.
+We were lucky during our school days that we had similar teachers as in Canada.

-The importance of high school teachers for the students are much more here as they need at least two teachers’ recommendations for the university admission.
-For any job as a teenager or even later, two high school teachers’ recommendation is mandatory; even if it is for an assistant’s job at a coffee or burger shop.
-Our son Nikhil needed it while applying for the job of swimming instructor and life guard at the city’s swimming pool and also when he applied for a volunteer position at the city hospital.
+The importance of high school teachers for the students are much more in Canada as the students need at least two teachers’ recommendations for university admission.
+For any job as a teenager or even later, two high school teachers’ recommendation is mandatory, even if it is for an assistant’s job at a coffee or burger shop.
+Our son Nikhil needed it while applying for the job of swimming instructor and lifeguard at the city’s swimming pool and also when he applied for a volunteer position at the city hospital.

 Teachers play an important role in nation building by developing young students into responsible citizens.
 Teachers through their perseverance, love and sacrifices has shown us the right path in which great men have built the nations.
 Any strong and powerful nation is endowed with committed and dedicated teachers, without whom these nations would never have achieved glory.